• Home

 Most businesses are still betting on intuition rather than facts and data.

-One of the key reasons for this could be a lack of access to quality data to back decision-making processes.
-Keep reading because we’ll address the following in the coming section: types of sales analysis.
+One of the key reasons for this could be a lack of access to quality data to back up decision-making processes.

 Take a look at the table below

-Notice the difference after visualizing the table above using Pareto, Sentiment Trend, Double Bar, and Progress Charts.
+Notice the difference after visualizing the table above using the Pareto chart, Sentiment Trend, Double Bar, and Progress Charts.

 The visualization design empowers you to categorize occurrences based on their impact on a common strategic goal or objective.
 This visualization design aims to categorize key variables in your data based on their frequency of occurrence.